 - Acts or omissions by a parent indicating an improper parent-child relationship

-Abuse and neglect of a child’s needs will be greatly taken into consideration when deciding custody.
+Abuse and neglect of a child’s needs will be significantly taken into consideration when deciding custody.
 It certainly would not be in a child’s best interest to be with a parent who harms them emotionally or physically.

 - Excuses for the acts or omissions of a parent seeking custody

 If a parent has a disability or temporary condition, the judge will consider those temporary ailments in awarding custody.
 Any other excuse for your actions toward your child will always be considered.

 Did you know that before 1972 Texas was mainly considered a “Mother” state, but this is no longer the case after the Equal Rights Amendment to the Texas Constitution was signed?